Skip to main content

 Read-only mode restrictions

-• Dashboard administrators cannot enter privileged Exec (enable) mode
+• Administrators cannot enter privileged Exec (enable) mode.

-• Dashboard administrators cannot download session logs from configuration mode sessions
+• Administrators cannot download session logs from configuration mode sessions.

-• To ensure a low-latency experience for the live interactive CLI terminal, the following show commands are excluded.
-In the future, we will provide administrators the capability to download these command outputs directly to a log file from dashboard:
+To ensure a low-latency experience for the live interactive CLI terminal, the following show commands are excluded.
+In the future, administrators will be able to download these command outputs directly to a log file from the dashboard:

 Configuration mode

-Cloud CLI terminal configuration mode provides administrators with IOS XE Privileged Exec view, with the ability to run most IOS XE configuration commands.
+Configuration mode provides administrators with the IOS XE Privileged Exec view.
+In this view, you can run most IOS XE configuration commands.

 Configuration mode permissions

-Dashboard administrators with the following roles/access will be in configuration mode when launching the CLI terminal:
+Dashboard administrators with the following roles/access launch the CLI terminal in configuration mode:

 • Full Access: Organization scope